xuyanshi/xuyanshi.github.io/_posts/2023/2023-09-19-chinas-demographic-dividend-appears-to-be-a-myth.md

 Since starting to open up to market forces in the 1980s China’s economy has grown at a formidable rate.
 Adjusting for the cost of living, gdp per person has risen ten-fold.
 But now China faces headwinds.
 Consumer confidence is low, youth unemployment is high and the economy is on the verge of deflation.
 On top of this, demography, a factor once credited for the country’s growth, is becoming a handicap.

+During the past four decades China’s working-age population grew far faster than the number of young and elderly dependants did.
+This, in theory, increased the average citizen’s contribution to gdp, a feature often described as the country’s “demographic dividend”.
+However, a new working paper by Xin Meng of the Australian National University, appears to refute this widely accepted explanation for China’s economic success.
+Although the share of the country’s population that were of working age surged during this period, the share of people available to work did not.

+Dr Meng gathered data from China’s decennial censuses and its between-census surveys between 1982 and 2015.
+The country does not make up-to-date detailed demographic figures openly available, but it has granted some researchers, of whom Dr Meng is one, access to a subset of the data.
+These audits contain information on the age, work status, education and *hukou* (household registration) of a representative sample of the population.

+Her analysis showed that between 1982 and 2015 China’s working-age population, defined as those aged between 16 and 65, grew from 600m to 1bn.
+As a share of the population, it rose from 60% to 73%.

+During this same period, however, labour-force participation dropped from 85% to just over 70%.
+Much of the decline came from those with an urban *hukou*.
+Unlike holders of rural *hukou*, urbanites were subjected to mandatory retirement at the age of 55 for women and 65 for men.
+Compulsory education and greater university enrolment kept under-25s out of the workforce.
+Labour-force participation for women of childbearing age also fell, probably owing to the increasing cost of child care.

+As a result, China’s labour force as a share of the total population was roughly stable, hovering at around 50%, from 1982 to 2015.
+The demographic dividend, Dr Meng argues, may never have existed.

 [Source](https://www.economist.com/graphic-detail/2023/09/19/chinas-demographic-dividend-appears-to-be-a-myth)